cheblin/AdHoc-protocol/README.md

 The `implements` java keyword on host, denotes the list of the desired target programming languages for the particular host.

 Each host can enclose _several_ communication interfaces through which it exchanges information with others.
-Communication interfaces are expressed with java public `interface` keyword.
+Communication interfaces are expressed with java `interface` keyword.
 An interface has to be connected with others by `Channels` entity.
 Otherwise, it ignored.

 Every communication interface can contain multiple packs, that the host can **RECEIVE** and handle through this interface.
 Packets declarations can be nested in each other.
-Packs are, minimal transmitted information unit, and denoted with public `class` java construction inside the interface or host.
+Packs are, minimal transmitted information unit, and denoted with `class` java construction inside the interface or host.
 Packets declared in the host body, outside of any interfaces, if they are not referenced by other packets situated inside an interface, are ignored.
 > **Packet's names should be unique!
 This rule is checked by AdHocAgent utility before upload description**